 7. Choose a Perfect Timing

-Speaking of a follow-up email after quotation, most marketers say that 3-5 days is a perfect period to wait after the first email.
-If you send it too early, you may scare the prospect away.
+The best time for a follow-up email after the quotation is 3-5 days.
+Try to keep the balance: if you send it too early, you may scare the prospect away.
 But if you send it too late, you may also lose the lead as they will no longer care who you are.

 But there are other metrics you should consider.
 The day of the week, the part of the day, and even the exact time matters.

 - According to several studies, the best day to send out emails is Tuesday, followed by Wednesday and Thursday.